GMOD/jbrowse-components/packages/website/docs/config_dotplot.md

 ### Notes

-The dotplot view is still very new and has not received much polish, and parts of this config could change in the future
+The dotplot view is still very new, and parts of this config could change in the future